 The first online newspaper in Europe Sardinia

-Disintegration of Yugoslavia “Spark” and “Storm” military operations in Croatia
+Disintegration of SFR Yugoslavia – military operations “Spark” and “Storm” in Croatia

 The War in Slovenia marked the beginning of SFR Yugoslavia disintegration.
 It was followed by much bloodier and longer lasting wars in Croatia and Bosnia and Herzegovina.
 In 1992, when the war in Croatia begun, Serbs who were majority of populations in Krajina region formed Autonomous Area Serbian Krajina.
 In 1995 Croatian Army organized two operations “Bljesak” (The Spark) and consequently “Oluja” (The Storm) both aimed to impose the rule of Croatian state in areas mainly inhabited by Serbs that proclaimed autonomy of these areas.
 Operation “The Storm” begun on August 4th 1995 and by August 7th Croatian Army seized control over towns and villages in which Serbs were dominant population.
 According to the data of Commissariat for Refugees and Migration 250.000 Serbs most of them women, children and elderly persons were forced to leave and become refugees in Serbia.